All Episodes

 So here's what I think is going to happen.

-This thing is going to get out over the water Sunday and become a if it's not a hurricane, it'll become a hurricane again, and then just sit and meander within fifty to a hundred miles of the coast.
+This thing is going to get out over the water Sunday and become a, if it's not a hurricane, it'll become a hurricane again, and then just sit and meander within 50 to 100 miles of the coast.

-And my biggest concern is repetitive high tides, one after another, each higher than the one before, and hurricane force wind gushed just offshore, piling waves back in there.
+And my biggest concern is repetitive high tides, one after another, each higher than the one before, and hurricane force wind gush just offshore, piling waves back in there.

-And unlike Sandy, where Sandy came all the way in, Sean, this isn't I don't think this is coming all the way in.
+And unlike Sandy, where Sandy came all the way in, Sean, I don't think this is coming all the way in.

-I think it's going to sit and stop and mill around and continue uh continually batter those beaches on New Jersey, Long Island, down to Delaware and Maryland for two, three, maybe four days.
+I think it's going to sit and stop and mill around and continually batter those beaches on New Jersey, Long Island, down to Delaware and Maryland for two, three, maybe four days.

-And I am very concerned about this, uh, to a point where, you know, we sort of committed to that yesterday at Weatherbell, and we're still thinking that that is a very, very dangerous scenario that could occur here.
+And I am very concerned about this to a point where, you know, we sort of committed to that yesterday at Weatherbell, and we're still thinking that that is a very, very dangerous scenario that could occur here.

 I've seen it on your website, but I want you to explain it.

-Well, we're looking at the make landfall east of Appalachi Cola tonight, and it'll be in southern Georgia and come up to the west of Savannah, just to the west of Charleston, tomorrow and tomorrow night.
+Well, we're looking at to make landfall east of Appalachicola tonight, and it'll be in southern Georgia and come up to the west of Savannah, just to the west of Charleston, tomorrow and tomorrow night.

-And then we will come in over the outer banks, it looks like.
+And then it will come in over the outer banks, it looks like.

-So it in other words, it's not going to be out over the ocean.
+So in other words, it's not going to be out over the ocean.

 It's going to be just inland.

-If it's going to weaken some, but it's still drawing warm tropical air in off the ocean, and over fifty percent of the circulation, close to fifty percent of the circulation, is over the ocean, so it can maintain a lot of its intensity.
+And over 50% of the circulation, close to 50% of the circulation, is over the ocean, so it can maintain a lot of its intensity.

-So by the time we get to uh the time we get to very late uh Saturday night and Sunday, it's coming through the North Carolina out of banks.
+So by the time we get to, by the time we get to very late Saturday night and Sunday, it's coming through the North Carolina Outer Banks.

-And uh it's so you're looking at a Labor Day that's going to be very bad along our beaches.
+And so you're looking at a Labor Day that's going to be very bad along our beaches.

-And uh as far as you know, when you get up to Long Island, New England, this will spare them relative to what'll happen in New Jersey, but it will still be bad up there Monday, Tuesday, and Wednesday, with easterly gales.
+And as far as, you know, when you get up to Long Island, New England, this will spare them relative to what will happen in New Jersey, but it will still be bad up there Monday, Tuesday, and Wednesday with easterly gales.

 I am concerned eastern New Jersey all the way down and into the Carolinas in there that we have flooding rains.